networkoptix/nx_open/readme.md

 public releases, including Nx Meta VMS releases, and rebase them as soon as next public release from this branch is available.

-Besides having the compatible code, to be able to work together, the Client and Server have to use the same customization package.
-If, however, for experimental purposes (not for the production use) you need to connect to a Server with a different customization, the following option can be added to `desktop_client.ini`: `developerMode=true`.
-For the details, see the documentation for the IniConfig mechanism of the Nx Kit library located at `artifacts/nx_kit/`.
+ATTENTION: Besides having the compatible code, to be able to work together, the Client and the Server have to use Customization Packages with the same `<customization_id>` value.

 During the Generation stage, the build system tries to determine the compatible Server version checking the git tags.
 It searches for the first commit common for the current branch and one of